 15. How much do your clients usually spend?

-16. What kind of prints do you make?
+16. What kind and sizes of prints do you make?

 17. Do you work with multiple dogs simultaneously?